benanhalt/PyAlgebraicDataTypes/README.md

 ```

-Here another example with a binary tree ADT this time:
+Here's another example, with a binary tree ADT this time:

 ```python
 >>> class Tree(ADT): pass